mcu-rust/FreeRTOS/freertos/README.md

 `freertos-next` is a Rust wrapper for the FreeRTOS API.

 - It bundles the official [FreeRTOS-Kernel](https://github.com/FreeRTOS/FreeRTOS-Kernel) sources (currently `V11.2.0`).
-  If you need a customized setup, you can supply your own kernel tree and call `b.freertos("path/to/your/kernel");` in your `build.rs`.
+  If you need a customized setup, you can prepare your own kernel source files and call `b.freertos("path/to/your/kernel");` in your `build.rs`.
 - It implements several traits to ensure smooth integration with embedded projects:
   - [`os-trait`](https://crates.io/crates/os-trait)
   - [`critical-section`](https://crates.io/crates/critical-section)